Chibok schoolgirls kidnapping: Events in 2017

-U.S. President Donald J. Trump, Ivanka Trump, and Chibok schoolgirls Joy Bishara and Lydia Pogu at the White House on 27 June 2017.
+U.S. President Donald Trump, Ivanka Trump, and Chibok schoolgirls Joy Bishara and Lydia Pogu at the White House on 27 June 2017.

 One of the kidnapped girls, Rakiya Abubakar, was reported on 5 January to have been found by the Nigerian Army along with a 6-month-old baby while they were interrogating suspects detained in army raids on the Sambisa forest.
 Her identity was later confirmed by Bring Back Our Girls group.

 82 further schoolgirls were released on 6 May following successful negotiations between the Nigerian government and Boko Haram, involving the exchange of five Boko Haram leaders.
 The negotiations were carried out by Mustapha Zanna, barrister and owner of an orphanage in Maiduguri.
 The deal also involved the intervention of the human security division of Swiss government's foreign ministry and the Red Cross.
 3 million euros (about 3.7 million USD) were paid as ransom money in two duffel bags for the total of 103 girls released in October 2016 and May 2017.
 A Nigerian government spokesman stated that though 83 girls were originally to be released in May 2017, one of them chose to stay with her husband instead of being freed.

 U.S. President Donald Trump met Chibok schoolgirls Joy Bishara and Lydia Pogu at the White House on 27 June, who were due to start education at Southeastern University in Florida.
 Bishara and Pogu delivered a letter to Trump, urging him to "keep America safe and strong".

 Events in 2018

-The Nigerian military stated on 4 January that it had rescued Salomi Pogu, another of the kidnapped girls.
+In January 2018, the Nigerian military stated that it had rescued Salomi Pogu, another of the kidnapped girls.
 Col. Onyema Nwachukwu stated that she was rescued near Pulka, Borno.
 She was found in the company of another young woman and her child.
-In February 2018 most of the released girls were studying at the American University of Nigeria not far from the original scene of the kidnapping at Chibok.
+In February, most of the released girls were studying at the American University of Nigeria not far from the original scene of the kidnapping at Chibok.
 It was estimated that 13 girls were presumed dead and 112 were still missing.

-In September 2018, Ali Garga, a Boko Haram militant, offered to free 40 of the remaining Chibok schoolgirls.
-However, he was tortured and killed by other Boko Haram members when they found out what he was doing.
-In July Nigerian police arrested and charged eight Boko Haram fighters allegedly involved in the kidnapping, with one defendant convicted and sentenced to 20 years in prison.
+In September, Ali Garga, a Boko Haram militant, offered to free 40 of the remaining Chibok schoolgirls.
+After discovering his actions, he was subsequently tortured and killed by other Boko Haram members.
+In July, Nigerian police arrested and charged eight Boko Haram fighters allegedly involved in the kidnapping, with one defendant convicted and sentenced to 20 years in prison.